bald-cap/COVID-ANALYSIS/README.md

 4. OUTSIDE THE COVID PERIOD -> MORE CASES WERE RECORDED IN SPRING(2.393) AND THE LEAST IN AUTUMN(0.653)
 - DURING THE COVID PERIOD -> MORE CASES WERE RECORDED IN WINTER(2.393) AND THE LEAST IN SUMMER(0.519)

+5. Dominant age groups in the intensive care unit
+40 - 59 (2020 and 2021)
+75+ least

+6. Dominant ages groups that died
+Same trend as the previous data
 ### TEMPERATURE TABLE
 1. TABLE IS MISSING D.O.Ms (Departements Outre Mer)